Welcome July (Almanac 2025)

 Walk on the beach

-There are many benefits to talking a stroll on a sandy or pebbled beach in bare feet on a sunny day.
+There are many benefits to talking a stroll on a sandy or pebbled beach in bare feet on a warm, sunny day.

 Welcome July (Almanac 2025) by Sue Cartwright, Spiral Leaf